Meta Software Engineer Interview (questions, process, prep)

 Here are the most common system and product design questions asked in the Meta interview reports on Glassdoor.

-Top 10 system and product design and questions asked at Meta
+Example system design questions asked at Meta

 • How would you design Instagram / Instagram Stories?